This text is translated into Russian by google automatic human level neural machine.

 Actually, inconvenient laws, excessive regulation - the trouble is not only the Far East.
 Today, this is a common problem for the whole country.
 But here, in the Far East, in conditions of high migration readiness of the population, huge spatial costs and serious state investments, it can turn into a severe economic failure.

 Is there an exit?
 Certainly.
 The main thing is to understand that you can not control everything and you do not need to.

-A space that does not lend itself to bureaucratic control, which in these conditions reduces the profitability of investments tenfold, making any transaction more expensive, is quite effectively mastered on the basis of trust.
-Do not steal yourself.
-Or, at least, “respect propriety.”
-So, it is necessary that what is and will be in the region should be “their own”.
-Then there will be no need for bulky reports and constant checks.
-This means that transaction costs will be much lower.
+The space that does not lend itself to bureaucratic control, which, under these conditions, reduces the return on investment tenfold, which makes any transaction more expensive, is quite effectively mastered on the basis of trust.
+They do not steal from themselves.
+Or, at the very least, "keep up appearances."
+This means that what is and will be in the region should be “ours”.
+Then there will be no need for cumbersome reports and constant checks.
+This means that transaction costs will be an order of magnitude lower.

 But how to make it "his"?